-This edition was published by Silhouette on August 1, 2005 in paperback and has 296 pages.
+This paranormal fantasy, romantic suspense is a paperback edition that was published by Silhouette on August 1, 2005 and has 296 pages.

 First in the Red Letter Days paranormal-suspense series based in Kansas City and revolving around a new private investigation agency funded by a New York City law firm for a former FBI agent and a former KCPD detective.